 Instead of casting a wide net with lead generation efforts, teams use ABM to work closely with sales to identify key prospects.
 They then deliver customized programs and messages to the key decision makers with targeted campaigns.
 Many teams use ABM strategies without necessarily knowing they are.
 They see the benefits without even knowing what they’re doing, but by fully adopting ABM strategies and investing time in messaging, they can improve their benefits even more.

 Even as your buying circles and reach is growing, marketing teams are feeling more pressure than ever to directly impact revenue growth.
 This is the reason we are seeing ABM being taken up by many marketing teams.
 Account based marketing focuses on relationships with the highest opportunity and ensures you create strong meaningful relationships with these accounts.

 By combining your sales and marketing efforts you are able to engage more efficiently and convert accounts.
 In fact, your team is able to develop more meaningful approaches that boost the odds of driving engagement.
-Your well thought out approach matters more in a time when consumers are seeking out tailor fitted solutions and service.
+Your well-thought-out approach matters more at a time when consumers are seeking out tailor-fitted solutions and services.
 ABM requires sales and marketing to have a clear line of communication to ensure that messaging and follow up remain consistent.

 What’s The Benefit of Account Based Marketing?

 ABM perfectly compliments the account based approach sales teams have adopted in past years.
 Nurturing targeted consumers with the appropriate marketing message speeds up the sales process.
 Thus, allowing the sales team to achieve a higher closing rate.
 Marketing benefits from this process as sales sees the marketing team as a strategic partner.
 While sales follow up with the leads the marketing team brings in, the sales team can deliver feedback.
 This allows the marketing team to tailor the messages more accurately and choose the marketing channels that work.